On equivariantly formal 2-torus manifolds: Equivariantly formal -torus manifolds with mod cohomology generated by degree-one part

 \section{Equivariantly formal $2$-torus manifolds with mod $2$ cohomology generated by degree-one part}

-In our study of equivariantly formal $2$-torus manifolds, those manifolds with mod $2$ cohomology generated by their degree-one part are of special importance.
-We will see in Section~\ref{Sec:Proof-Thm-1} that the study of general equivariantly formal $2$-torus manifolds can be reduced to the study of these special $2$-torus manifolds by a sequence of blow-ups along facial submanifolds. \n
+In our study of equivariantly formal $2$-torus manifolds, those manifolds whose mod $2$ cohomology rings are generated by their degree-one part are of special importance.
+We will see in Section~\ref{Sec:Proof-Thm-1} that the study of general equivariantly formal $2$-torus manifolds can be reduced to the study of these special $2$-torus manifolds by a sequence of real blow-ups along facial submanifolds. \n